stevethomas15977/public_afe/README.md

 <span style="font-size:1.5em;">
 Please see the Github repository <a href="https://github.com/stevethomas15977/public_afe/tree/main/app">AFE Public</a> for a complete list of technologies.
 <br><br>
 The web application is built using python.
-The python libraries may be viewed via this [Pipfile](https://github.com/stevethomas15977/public_afe/blob/main/app/Pipfile).
-The UI is built with [NiceGUI](https://nicegui.io/), which is a python-base SPA (Single Page Application) web framework.
+The python libraries may be viewed via this <a href="https://github.com/stevethomas15977/public_afe/blob/main/app/Pipfile">Pipfile</a>.
+The UI is built with <a href="https://nicegui.io/">NiceGUI<a>, which is a python-base SPA (Single Page Application) web framework.
 Database management is provided by SQLite.
-Excel generation is provided by python library [XlsxWriter](https://xlsxwriter.readthedocs.io/).
+Excel generation is provided by python library <a href="https://xlsxwriter.readthedocs.io/">XLSXWriter</a>.
 Current AI and OCR technologies include ChatGPT and Amazon Textract.
-These technologies are used to extract text from a PDF with a custom python library [PDFHelper](https://github.com/stevethomas15977/public_afe/blob/main/app/helpers/anakarko_afe_helper.py)
+These technologies are used to extract text from a PDF with a custom python library <a href="https://github.com/stevethomas15977/public_afe/blob/main/app/helpers/anakarko_afe_helper.py">PDFHelper</a>.

 </span>